 TotalDirectBank Money Market Rate + Account Details

-TotalDirectBank’s money market account requires an average monthly balance of $2,500.
-There is also a maximum balance of $500,000.
+TotalDirectBank’s money market account requires an average monthly balance of $2,500 to earn the advertised APY and a minimum deposit of $25,000 to open an account.
+There is also a maximum balance of $1,000,000 allowed.

 Money Market Rate